davidlee1435/vgraph/README.md

 roslaunch vgraph launch.launch
 ```

+Remeber to start a new terminal if you want to run other commands after this.

-To custom obstacles and goal position, modify `/data/world_obstacles.txt` and `/data/goal.txt`, then
+To custom obstacles and goal position, modify `/data/world_obstacles.txt` and `/data/goal.txt`, then run the following commands.
+It will update the `map.png` image file loaded by `roslaunch`.
+You will need to re-launch everything to visualize the modified map in RViz.
 ```
 roscd vgraph/src
 python create_map.py